 Built because what reckless young soldier doesn’t want to stand on top of rotating helicopter blades as part of his job?
 The questionable design of the HZ-1 Aerocycle sets up just that scenario.

-Is it a helicopter or a fixed wing aircraft?
-Well, the Edgley Optica is in a class of its own, borrowing design elements from both.
-The cockpit looks like that of a standard helicopter, though it is mounted in front of a ducted-fan motor, fixed wings and twin booms and a high-mounted tailplane.
+Is it a helicopter or a fixed-wing aircraft?
+Well, Edgley Optica is in a class of its own, borrowing design elements from both.
+The cockpit looks like that of a standard helicopter, though it is mounted in front of a ducted-fan motor, fixed wings and twin booms, and a high-mounted tailplane.

 Understandably, the Army eventually decided that a blow-up aircraft with a 55-mph max speed isn’t exactly a practical extrication vehicle that a pilot would want to trust his life to.